Australian Antarctic Division: Research stations

 The AAD headquarters is in Kingston, Tasmania, just south of Hobart.
 The division's headquarters houses laboratories for science, electronics and electron microscopy, mechanical and instrument workshops, a krill research aquarium, a herbarium, equipment stores, communications and other operational and support facilities.
 The Chief Scientist since 2021 has been Professor Nicole Webster.

-The AAD maintains three permanently manned stations on the Antarctic continent, and one on Macquarie Island in the subantarctic:
+The AAD maintains three permanently staffed stations on the Antarctic continent, and one on Macquarie Island in the subantarctic.